azigler/esdi/config/github-redeploy-global-hook-example.md

 The `command` argument is the terminal command you want to fire to redeploy your server (e.g., `pm2 restart esdi`).

-The project directory is `path` and `reset` *(optional)* decides whether or not to invoke `git reset --hard` for a force update.
+The project directory is `path`.

+The `reset` argument *(optional)* decides whether or not to invoke `git reset --hard` for a force update.
 This is a personal preference.
 If you are actively developing on your live server directory files, then you should keep `reset` as `false`, which it is by default.
 Setting it to `true` means the repository files will reset to match the most updated version of the repository, which will overwrite any local pending changings.

+The `link` argument *(optional)* decides whether or not to link a local copy of Esdi to this repository.
+This is useful if you have a custom fork of the Esdi framework locally that you would like to use instead of the [`esdi` package](https://www.npmjs.com/package/esdi).

 These corresponding arguments demonstrate how the `{@link HookController#configureGitHubRedeploy}` method is just a wrapper around `init()` for {@link Hook.github-redeploy|`github-redeploy`}, as mentioned above.